c-ato/tpam-stuff/Independent Learning/TQFT/Notes/Categories.md

 > - Associativity, where $h:C \to D$ - $(h\circ g)\circ f= h\circ (g\circ f)$
 > - An identity [[Morphisms|morphism]] for both $I_{A}\circ f=f$ and $f \circ I_{B}$
  ^def-cat

-> [!definition|*]- Smooth (Manifold)
-> This means that a manifold is infinitely differentiable after it is locally mapped by a chart to a Euclidean space.
- ^def-cat-mani-smoo